How to Prepare for a Coding Interview in 2026: Roadmap, Study Plan & Checklist

 What if I get stuck during the interview?

 Getting stuck is normal and expected.
 Verbalize your thought process: “I’m considering a hash map approach but I’m not sure how to handle duplicates.”
-Ask for a hint — interviewers provide them intentionally, and using them well is a positive signal.
+Ask for a hint: interviewers provide them intentionally, and using them well is a positive signal.
 Try working through a small concrete example to find the pattern.

 Start Practicing Like It’s the Real Interview

 Coding interview preparation isn’t about memorizing solutions.
-It’s about building a systematic practice habit that develops the skills interviewers actually evaluate: structured thinking, clear communication, and calm execution under pressure.
+It’s about building a practice habit that develops the skills interviewers actually evaluate: structured thinking, clear communication, and calm execution under pressure.

 Follow the framework:

-- Foundations — Master the core data structures and algorithms
+- Foundations: Master the core data structures and algorithms

-- Pattern Mastery — Recognize problem types within 2 minutes
+- Pattern Mastery: Recognize problem types within 2 minutes

-- Interview Simulation — Practice talking, timing, and handling pressure
+- Interview Simulation: Practice talking, timing, and handling pressure

-- Fine-Tuning — Consolidate, rest, and arrive confident
+- Fine-Tuning: Consolidate, rest, and arrive confident

-The candidates who get offers aren’t the ones who solved the most problems — they’re the ones who practiced like the real interview.
+The candidates who get offers aren’t the ones who solved the most problems.
+They’re the ones who practiced like the real interview.

 Ready to start?
 Try a mock coding interview now →